AnFrBo/optimal_pricing/README.md

 ```
 .
-├── data                         # folder with all data sets (see setup.txt for details)
+├── data                         # folder with all data sets (see setup.txt for details) and the codebook
 ├── code                         # folder which contains the full code as well as all subparts in individual files
 ├── CACI1920_ABothe_576309.pdf   # final paper including all texts
 ├── CACI1920_ABothe_576309.Rmd   # final markdown including code and texts